Updated August 16, 2019

-Our weekend visit to Verona was amazing to say the least.
+Our weekend in Verona was amazing to say the least.
 We got to explore a new part of Italy together and we also got to spend some quality time with old friends who were visiting from Houston.
-Verona had not been our choice.
+Verona had not been our first choice.
 We actually suggested elsewhere (Perugia), but in the end, their choice of cities was perfect.
 Here is how to spend a weekend in Verona and our highlights of the best things to do in the pretty and romantic city.

-Weekend Guide To Verona Italy:
+Weekend In Verona Italy:

 Getting to Verona from Rome (where we had been visiting Federico’s family and touring) was a breeze for us, You have to love train travel in Europe.
 There are numerous trains day from the humongous Rome Termini station that connects to other parts of Italy and beyond.
 We took the Italo high speed train and our journey was just over three hours and cost €24 per person one way.
 I do believe you get a small discount if it’s a round trip journey but we were continuing on to Milan from Verona.